Edea 22/1 Jay

 His first sketches of this aircraft were made as early as December 2015.
 The aircraft, if ever manufactured, would take advantage of extremely efficient electric motors to turn the propellers for vertical and forward flight.
 A turbine engine would power a generator to make the electricity for all the electrical systems on the aircraft.

-Etlinger designed the concept VTOL aircraft using a turbine engine to run the aircraft because battery density technology has not caught up at this time to equal the power output as a turbine engine.
+Etlinger designed the concept VTOL aircraft using a turbine engine to run the aircraft because battery density technology has not caught up at this time to the power output of a turbine engine.
 However, Etlinger has told the Vertical Flight Society, that the aircraft could easily be converted to using batteries as its main power source, as soon as high density batteries (such as solid state batteries) become available.

 The aircraft is a two seat aircraft and is similar in size to a standard small two passenger piston general aviation airplane.
 A big advantage of the Edea 22/1 Jay VTOL aircraft is that it uses its wings to extend the flying range of the aircraft, yet can takeoff and land like a helicopter.
 The estimated aircraft cruise speed would be greater than 204 km/h (127 mph) and fly at the required low altitude for urban air mobility (UAM).
-If using the aircraft for longer flights, the maximum altitude would 4,000 m (13,123 ft) or possibly slightly higher.
+If using the aircraft for longer flights, the maximum altitude would be 4,000 m (13,123 ft) or possibly slightly higher.

 This is a concept aircraft and no sub-scale or full scale prototypes were made to test the airworthiness of the aircraft.
 The Edea 22/1 Jay was entered into Phase I of the Boeing’s GoFly Prize contest.
 For Phase II, the Edea 22/2 Squid was entered.
 For Phase III of the contest, Etlinger entered the Edea 22/3 Kamino aircraft.
 All three Edea GoFly Prize contest entries have been completely different VTOL aircraft designs.